PriyanshuUpadhyay/EthicalHackingProject/README.md

 The repo is a complilation of these vulnerabilites, where they were found, how they can be reproduced and how to resolve them.

-#What I did:
+## What I did:
-- Tested and E-commerece website.
+> - Tested and E-commerece website.
-- Searched for bugs/vulnerabilites troughout the website.
+> - Searched for bugs/vulnerabilites troughout the website.
-- Tried exploits to retrieve senstive data.
+> - Tried exploits to retrieve senstive data.
-- Suggested steps to resolve these issues.
+> - Suggested steps to resolve these issues.
-- Created a Detailed Developer Report.
+> - Created a Detailed Developer Report.